 It sounds kind of silly, but I think if we had dated earlier in life, I wouldn’t have been ready for a happy relationship.

 Moving on to a Happier Life

-When we got engaged, I started to see the way my self-perception had been holding me back in life, and I also came to realize that it wasn’t something I could overcome alone, so I started seeing a counselor.
+When we got engaged, I started to see the way my self-perception had been holding me back in life.
+I also came to realize that it wasn’t something I could overcome alone.
+So, I started seeing a counselor.

 My husband has been nothing but supportive, and even comes with me sometimes.
 A year ago, I was in counseling at least once every week.
 Now, I go monthly and I’m learning how to cope with my emotions & negative outlook in a healthy way.

 My husband and I eloped because we had learned that too much of my happiness was dependent upon other people’s opinions.